 Implementing QC measures within your business and with your marketing team can help alleviate the unnecessary back tracking that could occur if your brand is infringed upon.
 Brand infringement can cause customer confusion, loss of customer trust, loss of revenue and even damage to your reputation.

 Poor Rollout of Brand Changes

 There are benefits to rebranding, and when done correctly, it can be very beneficial to the business.
 It is important to remember that any brand-related changes may reduce the connection built with customers.
-Deciding to make alternations, using the help of an Alaskan design professional like Bianca Frank Design can help weigh the benefits and risks of a rebranding campaign.
+Deciding to make alternations, using the help of a design professional like Bianca Frank Design can help weigh the benefits and risks of a rebranding campaign.

 Branding is essential to businesses of all sizes.
 Avoiding the branding mistakes described above and following carefully laid plans for the company’s branding guidelines will go a long way towards helping the small business gain essential brand recognition with target customers.
 If the idea of branding or creating brand guidelines seems daunting, remember that expert support is available.
 The professional design staff at Bianca Frank Design in Anchorage, Alaska, have years of experience assisting business owners with their branding or rebranding efforts.
 A solid branding effort will reach across all aspects of the business, including print and online media.
 Our web design professionals are experts in taking the brand guidelines from goals on paper to expertly created images published online, helping to increase recognition, SEO, sales, and customer relationships.